Suggestibility: Hypnosis

-Hypnotic suggestibility is a trait-like, individual difference variable reflecting the general tendency to respond to hypnosis and hypnotic suggestions.
+Hypnotic suggestibility is an individual trait reflecting the general tendency to respond to hypnosis and hypnotic suggestions.
 Research with standardized measures of hypnotic suggestibility has demonstrated that there are substantial individual differences in this variable.

 The extent to which a subject may or may not be "suggestible" has significant ramifications in the scientific research of hypnosis and its associated phenomena.
 Most hypnotherapists and academics in this field of research work from the premise that hypnotic susceptibility or suggestibility — that is, the depth of hypnosis a given individual can achieve in a given context with a particular hypnotherapist and particular set of beliefs, expectations and instructions — is a factor in inducing useful hypnotic states.

 Dr. John Kappas (1925–2002) identified three different types of suggestibility in his lifetime that have improved hypnosis:

 Emotional suggestibility – A suggestible behavior characterized by a high degree of responsiveness to inferred suggestions that affect emotions and restrict physical body responses; usually associated with hypnoidal depth.
 Thus the emotional suggestible learns more by inference than by direct, literal suggestions.

 Physical suggestibility – A suggestible behavior characterized by a high degree of responsiveness to literal suggestions affecting the body, and restriction of emotional responses; usually associated with cataleptic stages or deeper.

 Intellectual suggestibility – The type of hypnotic suggestibility in which a subject fears being controlled by the operator and is constantly trying to analyze, reject or rationalize everything the operator says.
 With this type of subject the operator must give logical explanations for every suggestion and must allow the subject to feel that he is doing the hypnotizing himself.

 However, it is not clear or agreed what suggestibility (i.e., the factor on hypnosis) actually is.
 It is both the indisputable variable and the factor most difficult to measure or control.

 What has not been agreed on is whether suggestibility is: